AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/marking-it-done.md

    >[!NOTE]
    >
-   >Marking a card as Done doesn't delete the email, event, or smart campaign.
+   >Marking a card as [!UICONTROL Done] doesn't delete the email, event, or smart campaign.
 It only moves it from the Moments/Later stream into the Done stream.

 Piece of cake!